irene2024hub/LITACAPSTONE-PROJECT/README.md

 #### These insights we guide on where to channel the organization marketing efforts or possibly adjust product strategies to boost sales in other regions

-## THE WESTERN REGION HAPPENED TO BE THE REGION LOWEST INCOME RETRIVE FROM TOTAL SALES REVENUE
+## THE WESTERN REGION HAPPENED TO BE THE REGION THAT RETRIVE THE LOWEST TOTAL INCOME

 ![image](https://github.com/user-attachments/assets/fe2b6630-4637-4b6f-9437-ad49c2b63013)